shivamjagdale/Big-Mart-Sales-Prediction/README.md

 Here we are using 2 Models:
 XGBRegressor and RandomForestRegressor.
 Download the file and test them accordingly on your machine. 🧩🖥️

+For some reason if you can't view the file on github or it shows an error, download the file. 🛠️⬇️